-In accordance with the Violence Against Women Reauthorization Act of 2013 (VAWA), the term "domestic violence" includes felony or misdemeanor crimes of violence committed by:
+In accordance with the Violence Against Women Act (VAWA), the term "domestic violence" includes felony or misdemeanor crimes of violence committed by:

-- A current or former spouse or intimate partner of the victim; - A person with whom the victim shares a child in common; - A person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner; - Any other member of the victim's family as defined by state law; - Any other current or former member of the victim's household as defined by state law (i.e., a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred); or - 6.
+- 1. A current or former spouse or intimate partner of the victim; - A person with whom the victim shares a child in common; - A person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner; - Any other member of the victim's family as defined by state law; - 5.
+Any other current or former member of the victim's household as defined by state law (i.e., a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred, including, but not limited to, student housing roommates); or - 6.
 Any other person who acts against the victim in violation of the family violence laws of this state or the jurisdiction where the conduct occurs (i.e., any other person against an adult or youth victim who is protected from that person's actions under the domestic or family violence laws of the jurisdiction in which the violence occurred).